-(a) The sanitary standards of 7 C.F.R. part 58 and the 3-A sanitary standards committees published by the international association for food protection, as referenced in 7 C.F.R. part 58.
+(a) The sanitary standards of 7 CFR part 58 and the sanitary standards of the 3-A sanitary standards committees, published by the International Association for Food Protection, as referenced in 7 CFR part 58.

-(b) Standards for dairy equipment construction formulated by the United States department of agriculture, dated 2001, entitled USDA guidelines for the sanitary design and fabrication of dairy processing equipment, and the United States food and drug administration, dated 2000, entitled milk and milk product equipment, a guide for evaluating construction.
+(b) Standards for dairy equipment construction formulated by the United States Department of Agriculture, dated 2001, entitled USDA Guidelines for the Sanitary Design and Fabrication of Dairy Processing Equipment, and the United States Food and Drug Administration, dated 2000, entitled Milk and Milk Product Equipment, A Guide for Evaluating Construction.

-(c) The standards for sanitizing solutions complying with the federal food, drug, and cosmetic act and listed in 21 C.F.R.
-178.1010.
+(c) The standards for sanitizing solutions complying with the federal food, drug, and cosmetic act, 21 USC 301 to 399h, and listed in 21 CFR 178.1010.

-(d) The scheduled process standards for achieving commercial sterility and standards for sterilized or aseptic milk and dairy products processing contained in 21 C.F.R. part 113.
+(d) The scheduled process standards for achieving commercial sterility and standards for sterilized or aseptic milk and dairy products processing contained in 21 CFR part 113.

-(e) The standard methods for the examination of dairy products referenced in 7 C.F.R. part 58 and published by the American public health association, sixteenth edition, dated 1992.
+(e) The standard methods for the examination of dairy products referenced in 7 CFR part 58 and published by the American Public Health Association, sixteenth edition, dated 1992.

-(f) Cheese manufacture, 21 C.F.R. part 133.
+(f) Cheeses and related cheese products, 21 CFR part 133.

-(g) Labeling, 21 C.F.R. part 101, 9 C.F.R. part 317, and 9 C.F.R. part 381, subpart N.
+(g) Labeling, 21 CFR part 101, 9 CFR part 317, and 9 CFR part 381, subpart N.